jku-swe-simcomp/local-deploy/README.md

 ```

 You can log into PGAdmin then on your local webbrowser over localhost:8091 and log in with the email simcomp@jku.at and password simcomp.
+Register the server with *host-name, username, password* = postgres.

 You can add custom databases to the postgres server in the [init-file]().